Exec (system call): In shells

 Many Unix shells also offer a builtin exec command that replaces the shell process with the specified program.
 Wrapper scripts often use this command to run a program (either directly or through an interpreter or virtual machine) after setting environment variables or other configuration.
 By using exec, the resources used by the shell program do not need to stay in use after the program is started.

 The command can also perform a redirection.
 In some shells, it is possible to use it for redirection only, without making an actual overlay.

 In other systems

 OS/360 and successors include a system call XCTL (transfer control) that performs a similar function to exec.

-Versus spawning
+Exec versus spawn

 The traditional Unix system does not have the functionality to create a new process running a new executable program in one step.
 Other systems may use spawn as the main tool for running executables.
 Its result is equivalent to the fork–exec sequence of Unix-like systems.
 POSIX supports the posix_spawn routines as an optional extension.